 Jon recommends running YouTube ads to a free webinar.
 There, you’ll give value, build trust, share social proof, screen for those who can actually afford you, and ask them to book a strategy call.
 Close them.
 Turn up the ads.
 Repeat.
 It’s the easiest way to go from zero to six figures online; and from there to six figure months, claims Jon.
 And speaking of strategy calls, books yours, for Expert Accelerator, if you’d like his help.

 Expert Accelerator likely costs ten grand, maybe more.
 There are no refunds.
 But still.
 Just a few sales and it’ll pay for itself, Jon’s phone closer will argue.
 Be the client you would want to sell to.
 Invest in yourself.
 Don’t be a hypocrite, they’ll say.
 You need a mentor.
 It’s the only shortcut there is.
 And didn’t you see Jon’s ClickFunnels plaques?
 Or all the screenshots from his private Facebook group?
 Oh, almost forgot, price doubles tomorrow.
 So you have to buy on this call.

-If you couldn’t tell, I was mocking Jon Penberthy and his guru ways.
-This guy really bothers me.
-I honestly believe he’s a sociopath.
-You have to be dead inside to bounce from one trend to the next, monetizing whatever’s hot at the moment via a course for $1,997 or a mentoring program for $9,997 or anything in between.
-Same lies and jargon every time.
+Jon Penberthy and his guru ways.
+I’m sorry.
+The guy bothers me.
+I’ve watched him over the years as he bounces from one trend to the next, monetizing whatever’s hot at the moment via a course for one-nine-nine-seven or a mentoring program for ten racks or anything in between.
+Same jargon every time.
 The webinar is live.
 It won’t be online much longer.
 I normally charge blank, but if you act now you can get it for blank.
 Plus I’ll throw in these exclusive bonuses.
 But hurry!
 Once the countdown timer hits zero, they’ll be gone for good.

 ALTERNATIVE: A Guide To Renting Out Little Websites